 Tip: Tipping in Paris is not a necessity, but the waiters can spot a tourist from a mile away and they may guilt you into tipping by saying, “the tip isn’t included on the bill” as you offer over your credit card haha.

-What would you do in Paris with only 12 hours?
+What would you do with only 12 hours in Paris?
 Let me know in the comments!